thomasclarke1969/documentation/integration/android/synchronization.md

 The Layer client provides a flexible notification system for informing applications when changes have occured on Layer objects in response to synchronization.
 The system is designed to be general purpose and alerts your application to the creation, update, or deletion of an object.
 Changes are modeled as simple dictionaries with a fixed key space.

 ##Event Listener
-The Layer SDK leverages listeners to notifiy your application when changes occur.
-Your application should register as a `LayerChangeEventListener` in order to recieve change notifications.
+The Layer SDK leverages listeners to notify your application when changes occur.
+Your application should register as a `LayerChangeEventListener` in order to receive change notifications.

 ```java
 public class MyApplication extends Application implements LayerChangeEventListener {